Jon Stewart: Early life and education

-Stewart graduated in 1984 from The College of William & Mary where he initially majored in chemistry before switching to psychology.
-While at William & Mary, Stewart became a member of the Pi Kappa Alpha fraternity, but eventually began disassociating himself from them, leaving the fraternity altogether after six months.
+After graduating from Lawrence High School in 1980, Stewart attended the College of William & Mary in Williamsburg, Virginia, where he initially majored in chemistry before switching to psychology.
+While at William & Mary, Stewart became a member of the Pi Kappa Alpha fraternity, but eventually began disassociating himself from other members, leaving the fraternity altogether after six months.
 "My college career was waking up late, memorizing someone else's notes, doing bong hits, and going to soccer practice", he later said.
 He was a three-year starter in 1981, 1982 and 1983 with the Tribe men's soccer team.
 He had 10 goals and 12 assists on a squad that went 40–15–9 (.695) in his three seasons with the program.
 He is listed as Jon Leibowitz in official William & Mary Athletics records.
 The former head coach of the Tribe men's soccer team from 1971 to 2003, Al Albert, describes Jon as "athletic and feisty and quick" and added that he "wasn't the most technical or clinical player, but he could make things happen."
+He graduated from William & Mary in 1984 with a Bachelor of Arts.
+Twenty years later, the college awarded him an honorary Master of Arts degree.

-After college, Stewart held numerous jobs: a contingency planner for the New Jersey Department of Human Services, a contract administrator for the City University of New York, a puppeteer for children with disabilities, a soccer coach at Gloucester High School in Virginia, a caterer, a busboy, a shelf stocker at Woolworth's, a bartender at the Franklin Corner Tavern (a local blue-collar bar), and a bartender at the legendary City Gardens in Trenton, New Jersey.
-He has said that working at City Gardens was a pivotal moment for him: "finding this place City Gardens was like, 'Oh, maybe I'm not a giant weirdo.
+After college, Stewart held numerous jobs: contingency planner for the New Jersey Department of Human Services, contract administrator for the City University of New York, puppeteer for children with disabilities, soccer coach at Gloucester High School in Virginia, caterer, busboy, shelf stocker at Woolworth's, bartender at the Franklin Corner Tavern (a blue-collar bar in Lawrence), and bartender at the City Gardens nightclub in Trenton, New Jersey.
+He has said that working at City Gardens was a pivotal moment for him: "Finding this place City Gardens was like, 'Oh, maybe I'm not a giant weirdo.
 Maybe there are other people who have a similar sense of yearning for something other than what they have now.'
 I think it inspired a lot of people, man.
 It was a very creative environment.
 It was a place of great possibility."